microsoft/onnxruntime-training-examples/huggingface-gpt2/README.md

 Below instructions refer to these hdf5 data files as the data to make accessible to training process.

-## GPT2 Language Modeling fine-tuning with ONNX Runtime in Azure Machine Learning
+## GPT2 Language Modeling fine-tuning with ONNX Runtime Training in Azure Machine Learning

 1. Setup environment